 For us travel addicts, it can be hard to fill the stretches of time between trips.
 But unless you’ve made the jump to full-time nomad, down time at home is necessary.
 So how do you scratch that travel itch when you don’t have the budget or time off to take that dream vacation?
-Check out my top ten favorite things to do to cure wanderlust when you can’t travel.
+Check out my top ten favorite things to do at home to cure wanderlust when you can’t travel.

-Cook a meal inspired by your travels.
+Cook a meal inspired by your travels

 One of the things I love to do most when traveling is to take a cooking class and bring back authentic recipes.
 That way, I can always conjure beloved vacation memories by whipping up a batch of homemade lasagna or attempting to make dumplings at home.
 If you’re not a master chef in the kitchen, explore your city for cooking classes or simply enjoy a meal out at a local ethnic restaurant.

-Better yet, toast to your favorite travel destination!
+Toast to your favorite travel destination

 Savoring a bottle of Sauvignon Blanc that you brought back from New Zealand will put you right back in that vacation mindset.
 Or try an at-home wine tasting from a region on your bucket list, so that when you do finally take that dream vacation, you’ll be an expert on local pairings.
 Online learning platforms like Skillshare and Masterclass offer a variety of tasting courses without you ever having to leave your living room.